-- Difficult, but Awesome: Like other grappler characters, it can bring a ton of pain if you can actually get in point-blank range, which can be very difficult to do against ranged fighters such as Braixen and Chandelure.
+- Difficult, but Awesome: Like other grappler characters, it can bring a ton of pain if you can actually get in point-blank range, which can be very difficult to do against ranged fighters such as Gardevoir, Braixen, and Chandelure.

 - Extra-ore-dinary: Its body becomes metal while using Heavy Slam.

 - Friction Burn: The more that Machamp doles out punches, the more air friction that its fists are subjected to, and eventually Machamp's hands will turn red and start smoldering during the fight.

 - Full-Contact Magic: Its ranged attacks are fists made of energy.